MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-storage.md

 The Azure CLI commands for [Azure Storage](/azure/storage) are composed of two parts: a **core** and its **extensions**.
 Core Azure CLI commands ship as part of the CLI and are fully supported.
 Extensions give you access to experimental and pre-release commands.
 For more information about using extensions, see [Use extensions with Azure CLI](./azure-cli-extensions-overview.md).

+++AZ CLI makes a request over HTTP/HTTPS to Azure Storage.
+By default, every resource in Azure Storage is secured, and every request to a secure resource must be authorized.

 See [az storage](/cli/azure/service-page/azure%20storage) for an alphabetic list of the Azure CLI core and extension references available for the Azure Storage service.
 For references for each subgroup, see the tables in the following sections:

 - [Azure File Sync](#azure-file-sync-references)